 "After the first bars the extraordinary talent presented here was evident.“Frankfurter Allgemeine Zeitung

-Tung-Chieh Chuang displayed musical talent at a young age.
-Born into a family of musicians he learned to play piano and horn and had his first concerto appearance at the age of 11.
-He studied at the Curtis Institute in Philadelphia and at the Musikhochschule Weimar.
-His mentors include Mark Gibson, Gustav Meier and Otto-Werner Mueller and Nicolás Pasquet.
+Born into a family of professional musicians, Tung-Chieh Chuang showed great musical promise from an early age studying the horn and piano, giving his first public concert at the age of 11.
+He continued his education at the Curtis Institute in Philadelphia and at the Weimar Academy of Music.
+His mentors include Mark Gibson, Gustav Meier, Otto-Werner Mueller and Nicolás Pasquet.

-Before 2007, when he changed course to pursue a musical career, Mr Chuang received a bachelor degree in applied statistics at the Purdue University (USA).
-Currently he resides in Berlin.
+Prior to embarking on a musical career, Tung-Chieh Chuang received a bachelor degree in Applied Statistics at Purdue University in the USA.
+He currently lives with his family in Berlin.

 “[Tung-Chieh Chuang] zeigte bei seinem Auftritt vor der Deutschen Kammerphilharmonie Bremen souveräne Führungsqualitäten [...] ein überwältigendes Klangerlebnis [...] grandios!”Weser-Kurier, Gerd Klingeberg, 01.02.16

 “Hier war [...] ein Feuerkopf mit Übersicht am Werk, für den nur voller Einsatz zählt.”Thüringer Allgemeine, Hans-Jürgen Thiers, 25.05.15

 “After the first bars […] [Overture of The Flying Dutchman by Richard Wagner] the extraordinary talent presented here was evident. [...]
 With Strauss Don Juan, Mr. Chuang makes smooth transitions between topics with absolute leadership, and the highly differentiated tone colors show the paw of a future Maestro.”Frankfurter Allgemeine Zeitung, Wolfgang Heinringer, 23.02.15